Xe/site/blog/stable-diffusion-nixos.markdown

 Here is what I needed to do in order to get things installed on NixOS:

+First I cloned the [optimized version of Stable Diffusion for GPUs with low amounts of vram](https://github.com/basujindal/stable-diffusion) and then I ran these commands:

 ```
 $ nix shell nixpkgs#conda
 $ conda-shell